Find Affordable College Courses

 Read full report on Journalism at Western Washington University

-You’ll join some of the best and brightest minds around you if you attend University of Washington - Seattle Campus.
-The school came in at #3 on this year’s Best Journalism Schools in Washington list.
-Located in the city of Seattle, UW Seattle is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of Washington - Seattle Campus.
+It ranked #3 on our 2023 Best Journalism Schools in Washington list.
+Located in the large city of Seattle, UW Seattle is a public college with a very large student population.

 Read More…